 The general requirements for admission and retention are the same as for the Graduate School.
-In addition to these requirements, applicants must submit scores received on the

-Miller Analogies Test (MAT).
+In addition to these requirements, applicants must submit scores received on the Miller Analogies Test (MAT) or the Graduate Record Examination (GRE).
 Applicants may arrange for an appeal interview with the Admissions Committee if admission is denied.
+Students applying for the Educational Technologies option must possess a teaching certificate that is valid in the state of Illinois.